akalinow/TPCReco/MonteCarlo/EventGenerator/README.md

 }
 ```
 Each `{}` in the above JSON represents another JSON object, configuring specific part of the simulation.
 Those fields are described below:

+### RandomSeed
+Random seed used for random number generation.
+If not provided, the seed parameter is set to `0`, which means that the seed is not set and the random number generator will use a radom seed based on UUID of the process.
+If a specific seed is provided, it will be used to seed the random number generator, which will then produce the same sequence of random numbers for the same seed.

 ### Beam geometry
 Beam geometry defines relation between BEAM and DET coordinates, using two sets of Euler angles: